Updated May 17, 2023

 - Decryption Logic

-- Now, this each block of 64-bit data is enciphered using the secret key which in turn a 64-bit ciphertext through different permutation and substitution methods.
+- Each 64-bit block of data is enciphered using the secret key, which generates a 64-bit ciphertext through different permutation and substitution methods.

 - To decrypt the encrypted message, all steps are processed in reverse order.

-Drawbacks of DES Algorithm
+Drawbacks of the DES Algorithm

 However, the DES algorithm has some major drawbacks that led to its failure.
-Anyone who wants to decrypt the encrypted method has to use a brute force attack.
-Brute force attack is a way or mechanism in which several combinations are randomly applied to decrypt the message.
-In brute force, different combinations are applied one by one until it hits the right combination.
-Thus brute force works on hit and trial method, where intruder tries to hit again and again till he decrypts the message.
+Anyone who wants to decrypt the encrypted message using DES has to use a brute force attack.
+A brute force attack is a mechanism in which one applies multiple combinations randomly to decrypt the message.
+In brute force, different combinations are tried one by one until the right combination is found.
+Therefore, brute force works on the hit-and-trial method, where the intruder tries to hit again and again until they decrypt the message.

 Explanation with Illustration

 A typical example to illustrate the DES algorithm is to convert plain text, such as “It’s fun to learn,” to encrypted text.
 One may assume that the DES key for encrypting this plain text is “cipher”.
-When one applies the encryption logic, the ciphertext will generate as “90 61 0c 4b 7f 0e 91 dd f4 23 e4 aa 9c 9b 4b 0a a7 20 59 2a bb 2d 59 c0”.
+When one applies the encryption logic, the ciphertext will generate as “90 61 0c 4b 7f 0e 91 dd f4 23 e4 aa 9c 9b 4b 0a a7 20 59 2a bb 2d 59 c0.”

-Why DES Algorithm is Important?
+Why is the DES Algorithm Important?